Visual Regression & Snapshot Strategies: Architecture & Implementation Guide

 # scripts/update-snapshot-audit.sh

-# Requires explicit commit message tagging for baseline updates
+# Requires explicit approval flag for baseline updates

 if [[ "$1" != "--approve" ]]; then